Campus ventilation systems are being assessed and upgraded

-Update August 23: This article has been updated to reflect public health guidelines.
+Update October 25: This article has been updated to include additions to McMaster’s ventilation plan.

 For more on McMaster’s campus cleaning plan, please read this Back to Mac update.